Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

     "site_dir": "potato/templates/",

-The ``html_layout`` field can be set to one of the example templates `here <https://github.com/davidjurgens/potato/tree/master/templates/examples>`_ or to a custom template you specify:
+The ``html_layout`` field can be set to one of the example templates `here <https://github.com/davidjurgens/potato/tree/master/templates/examples>`_ or to a custom template you create:

 * ``templates/examples/kwargs_example.html``: this template specifies the layout for Likert scales
 * ``templates/examples/plain_layout.html``: this template covers a wide range of NLP tasks (e.g., text classification, image or gif classification, best-worst scaling, question answering, multiple questions), and is designed to minimize scrolling and optimize placement of the document and questions on the screen.
-* Custom: the templates can be easily customized using JINJA expressions to specify where parts of the annotation task and data are populated within the user-defined template.
+* Custom: the templates can be easily customized using JINJA expressions to specify where parts of the annotation task and data are populated within the user-defined template. (`custom example 1 <>`_, `custom example 2 <>`_)

 Set up your YAML config file (optional)